minical/minical/README.md

 * [License](#license)

 ## What is miniCal?
-miniCal is an open-source booking management platform for all businesses that requires booking/appointment scheduling.
+miniCal is an open-source CRM with Booking management baked-in.
+It's primarily designed for startups launching B2B SaaS business, but individual businesses can use it also.
-A user-friendly interface of miniCal has already helped many businesses such as Hotels, office spaces, hair salons, car rental businesses, yoga studios, apartments, and vacation rental properties.
+Pretty much all businesses that's deal with CRM + appointment-scheduling can use miniCal.
+Some examples are: Hotels, hair salons, car rentals, and yoga studios.

 <img src="https://snipboard.io/KZDfkU.jpg" alt="">